The Monroes (American band)

-The Monroes were a new wave band from San Diego active throughout most of the 1980s.
-They are best known for their single "What Do All the People Know".
+The Monroes are a pop/rock/country pop band from San Diego, California active throughout most of the 1980s, with a resurgence in the 2010s.
+They are best known for their single "What Do All the People Know."
+After a hiatus where the members branched out to different projects, (with members Bob Monroe and Dave Hart together performing Monroes songs and others throughout the 80’s, 90’s and up to around 2010) they reformed in 2016 and released all new music including “Ball & Chain”, “Midnight in Hollywood”, and “It’s a Good Thing God Will Forgive You.”
+Their 2019 album “2.0” was published on CD with many songs having corresponding videos (available on YouTube).
+They followed this album up with an EP, Open Your Ears, in 2021.

 Background

 For keyboardist Eric Denton, forming the Monroes fulfilled his early fantasies of becoming a rock star.
 Born in Lansing, Michigan, Denton moved to Ventura, California with his family at a young age, at which point he began immersing himself in piano studies.
 By the late 1970s, Denton had already performed at several high school dances, when his family moved to San Diego.
 In addition to his musical talents, by this point, he had also become very savvy on the business and organizational aspects of the music world, an attribute that would serve him well during the Monroes years.
 Before long, he was playing in the band Peter Rabbitt.
 However, after touring with this band for a while, Denton returned to San Diego, where he bought a recording studio with the goal of creating a group that played all original material.

 While working in the recording studio (Accusound), Denton had brushes with other budding musicians, one of whom was bassist Bob Davis (a.k.a.
 "Bob Monroe"), with whom he was especially impressed.
 Before long the two had joined together, forming the nucleus of what would become The Monroes.
 Another musician who regularly visited the studio was guitarist Rusty Jones, who had previously played with Davis in the Ken Dixon Band (an all-covers band), and he became the next to join this fledgling group.
 Denton's former Peter Rabbitt bandmate, drummer Jonnie Gilstrap came on board, and the search was then on for a lead singer.
 The band ultimately decided on Jesus "Tony" Ortiz (a.k.a.
 "Tony Monroe"), who Denton described as having the ability to "make any song, good or bad, sound great", to fill this capacity.